-The loan agreement is between your business and your bank, so your business is liable and must pay the debt back, with interest, in the usual way.
+The loan agreement is between your business and the lender, so your business is liable and must pay the debt back, with interest, in the usual way.

 Am I eligible for the Business Finance Guarantee Scheme?

-Your bank will assess if your business is eligible and apply its normal lending criteria and processes, modified to give effect to the scheme and to allow them to look through the economic cycle to take account of the uncertain economic conditions caused by COVID-19.
+The lender will assess if your business is eligible and apply its lending criteria and processes, modified to give effect to the scheme and to allow them to look through the economic cycle to take account of the uncertain economic conditions caused by COVID-19.
 This will include the ability of your business to repay any credit advanced using the Business Finance Guarantee Scheme.

-To be generally eligible to apply for bank credit using the Business Finance Guarantee Scheme your business must:
+To be eligible to apply for credit using the Business Finance Guarantee Scheme your business must:

 - Be a New Zealand based business

-- Have annual revenue of $200 million or less in its most recently completed financial year
+- Have annual revenue of $200 million or less in the most recently completed financial year

-- Not be on your bank’s credit watchlist as at 31 January 2020 (for retail customers) or 30 September 2019 (for non-retail customers).
+- Not be on its credit watchlist as at 31 January 2020 (for retail customers) or 30 September 2019 (for non-retail customers).
 Contact your bank to work out which watchlist applies to your situation.

 Business Finance Guarantee Scheme credit cannot be used to fund:

-- Re-financing or repaying more than 20% of your business’s existing debt.
-Calculation of the 20% refinancing limit excludes, for instance:
+- Re-financing or repaying more than 20% of your business’ existing debt.
+The following is not included in the 20% refinancing limit:

 - loans or facilities that mature on or before 31 December 2020